Supporting Leadership Through a Merger and Reorganization

 TeAM’s program management support begins at the top.
-We assist the MCiS leadership with acquisition planning, management oversight, and performance monitoring and reporting for multiple vendors supporting the operations and maintenance of the MHS communications and computing infrastructure.
+We assist the MCiS leadership with acquisition planning, management oversight, and performance monitoring and reporting.
+We support multiple vendors who oversee the operations and maintenance of the MHS communications and computing infrastructure.

-Customer Relationship Management: TeAM’s Customer Relationship Management (CRM) staff serves as the single point of entry for all new requirements for MCiS-provided services.
-The CRM staff works with the technical management support contractors and the TeAM lifecycle cost modelers to develop business case analyses, which provide the basis for accepting new requirements for execution by MCiS.
+Customer Relationship Management: TeAM’s Customer Relationship Management (CRM) staff serve as the single point of entry for all new requirements for MCiS-provided services.
+The CRM staff works with the technical management support contractors and the TeAM lifecycle cost modelers to develop business case analyses.
+Those analyses provide the basis for accepting new requirements for execution by MCiS.

-Quality Improvement/Risk Management: TeAM provides risk identification, analysis/assessment, mitigation planning and tracking in accordance with PMBoK® best practices, using the Risk Radar automated tool for data capture and reporting.
+Quality Improvement/Risk Management: TeAM provides risk identification, analysis/assessment, mitigation planning, and tracking in accordance with PMBoK® best practices, TeAM uses the Risk Radar automated tool for data capture and reporting.
 The QI/RM staff works with all MCiS life cycle Integrated Product Teams to identify risks and monitor the execution of mitigation strategies.
-The staff is also responsible for continual service improvement activities within MCiS.
+The staff are also responsible for continual service improvement activities within MCiS.

 Even as MCiS has grown, TeAM has provided all program management support to MCiS at a savings of millions of dollars over the previous contractor.
 By helping the leadership create a more efficient organization and better allocate resources, MCiS can do much more with less during this era of budget-cutting and belt-tightening in the Department of Defense.
 The impact on the bottom line helps not only MCiS, but also the warfighters and their families, who are the ultimate beneficiaries of an enhanced cyberinfrastructure.